 - on face, lips, mouth.

 - on torso, back, buttocks, thighs, arms.

 - in various stages of healing.
+(In the first stage, the bruise is reddish-blue.
+In the second stage, the bruise is purplish-black.
+In the third stage, the bruise turns yellowish-green.)

 - clustered, forming regular patterns.

 - reflecting shape of article used to inflict injury (electric cord, belt buckle).

 - on several different surface areas.

 - regularly appearing after absence, weekend, or vacation.

 - human bite mark.

 - bald spots.